ipfs-inactive/blog/src/6-distributions/index.md

 [![](!img/screenshot.png)](http://dist.ipfs.io/)

 [dist.ipfs.io](http://dist.ipfs.io/) is the new distributions page for IPFS.
-This is the new one-stop-shop for finding and downlaoding all official binaries that IPFS produces.
+This is the new one-stop-shop for finding and downloading all official binaries that IPFS produces.

 ## Project details